mmrabe/VR-TVA/README.md

 The first screen will prompt a subject number to be input via the displayed virtual keyboard.
 You cannot reopen the keyboard, should focus be lost.
-In that case, restart the app. *After* closing/confirming the input, you can press the B button to rotate through a list of included experimental procedures.
-Once set, pressing A will start the selected experiment.
+In that case, restart the app. *After* closing/confirming the input, you can press the A and B buttons to rotate through a list of included experimental procedures.
+Once set, pressing the trigger will start the selected experiment.

 ### Introducing the participant